Trump again attacks Fauci’s guidance as coronavirus infections tick upward

 Trump was scheduled to continue a daily slate of campaign events with a rally in Johnstown, Pa., on Tuesday evening, before heading to Des Moines on Wednesday.

 “That is asking for trouble when you do that,” Fauci said on CNN on Monday.
 “We’ve seen that when you have situations of congregate settings where there are a lot of people without masks, the data speak for themselves.
 It happens.
-And now is even more so a worse time to do that, because when you look at what’s going on in the United States, it’s really very troublesome.”
+And now is even more so a worse time to do that because when you look at what’s going on in the United States, it’s really very troublesome.”

 On Tuesday, Minnesota health officials tied 15 coronavirus cases to a pair of Trump rallies in the state and three more to an event with Vice President Pence at the Minneapolis-St. Paul airport.
 An additional four cases were tied to protests of Trump’s visit, along with one case tied to an event held with Democratic nominee Joe Biden.

-Trump and Fauci have existed in a state of tension for months, with semi-regular flare-ups as the doctor has sought to offer public guidance through media appearances despite efforts from the White House to muzzle him.
+Trump and Fauci have existed in a state of tension for months, with semi-regular flare-ups as the doctor has sought to offer public guidance through media appearances despite White House efforts to muzzle him.

 Trump aides have occasionally blocked him from prominent television interviews, chafing at how frequently he seems to book himself on shows.
 They have complained privately that Fauci appears on the airwaves far more often than Deborah Birx, the White House’s coronavirus response coordinator and others involved in the administration’s response.